opencelium/opencelium/docs/gettinginvolved/installation.rst

 **2. MongoDB:**

-Start and enable mongod service.
+Start and enable mongod service and create a user for Opencelium.

 .. code-block:: sh
 	:linenos: